 Godin says that “the largest enemy of change and leadership isn’t a ‘no’.
 It’s a ‘not yet’.
 ‘Not yet’ is the safest, easiest way to forestall change.
 ‘Not yet’ gives the status quo a chance to regroup and put off the inevitable for just a little while longer.
 Change almost never fails because it’s too early.
 It almost always fails because it’s too late….There’s a small price for being too early, but a huge penalty for being too late.”
 There have been times in my life when the boat almost left and I was not on it.
 There was a time in North Vancouver when I had to make a tough decision that I personally hoped would just go away.
 I was stuck in the ‘not yets’.
 One of my friends sensed this and challenged me to not be a ‘maybe Ed’.
 When the time came eight and a half years ago, God gave me the courage to push through my ‘not yets’ and my ‘maybes’.
 The rest is history.

-As the leader of St. Simon’s Church North Vancouver, I have seen many changes and challenges over the past 23 years.
-One of the reasons I am still at St. Simon’s NV is because of the climate of innovation built into its DNA.
-Our lay leaders are passionate, committed, and sold out to Jesus Christ.
-I admire deeply their willingness to risk all in order to be faithful to their mission and calling.
+I have seen many changes and challenges over the past several decades.
 Seth Godin says that ‘The safer you are with your plans for the future, the riskier it actually is.”
 Leadership is a choice: a choice to risk all to be faithful to the vision of a better future.
 The very nature of leadership, says Godin, is that you’re not doing what’s been done before.

 We live in a culture that worships size, buildings and money.
 Many of the Woodwards of yesterday have become the dinosaurs of today.
 No organization is immune, no matter what its numbers, facilities or financial resources.
 If we refuse to innovate, we choose to die.
 Remarkable visions and genuine insights, says Godin, are always met with resistance.
 And when you start to make progress, your efforts are met with even more resistance.
 The forces for mediocrity will align to stop you.
 Never give up.